Best Espresso Machines for Home Use.

 Milk Texturing: Style & Plus – Panarello wand.
 Barista – pro steam wand.
 Milk – cappuccinatore.
 Prestige – milk carafe.

-Controls: Colour display with modest buttons and dials
+Controls: Colour display with simple buttons and dials

 Coffees – Style, Plus & Barista: One-touch Espresso coffee, lungo, coffee, Americano – all other drinks manually